techidaily/site-win11-tips/source/_posts/an-insight-into-hardware-allocated-memory-in-windows.md

 ### 2\.
 Install 64-Bit Windows

- There are a few[differences between 32-bit and 64-bit Windows](https://www.makeuseof.com/tag/difference-32-bit-64-bit-windows/) , including the amount of Hardware Reserved Memory.
+ There are a few [differences between 32-bit and 64-bit Windows](https://www.makeuseof.com/tag/difference-32-bit-64-bit-windows/) , including the amount of Hardware Reserved Memory.
 As we’ve mentioned, a 64-bit Windows assigns less RAM to the Hardware Reserved Memory, so updating from 32-bit to the 64-bit Windows version should reduce the amount of reserved memory.

  If you’re not sure which version you’re currently running, press**Windows key + I** to bring up the Settings menu.
 There, head to**System** , scroll to the bottom of the page, and click**About** .
 Check the value next to**System type** to check if your system is 32 or 64-bit.